Last updated May 2026 · By Nick Hall, CA resident who has navigated the handgun roster and LCI exemption for wheelguns

 - Aluminum frame won’t hold up like steel over extreme round counts

 Two hundred dollars.
 That’s it.
-You walk into your local California FFL, fill out the paperwork, wait your 10 days, and walk out with a genuine Ruger revolver for $200.
+You walk into your local California FFL, fill out the paperwork, wait your 10 days, and walk out with a real Ruger revolver for $200.
 In a state where the average handgun transaction feels like it requires a second mortgage, the Wrangler is a breath of fresh air.

 This is a single-action .22 in the tradition of the old Single Six.
 Load it, thumb back the hammer, squeeze the trigger.
 It’s pure cowboy action, and at .22 LR prices you can burn through a brick of 500 rounds for about $25.
 That’s an entire afternoon of fun for the price of a decent lunch.